vbgr/ids/README.md

 # ids

-This document describes approach for generaiting an unguessable, unique and human friendly resource dentifiers.
+This document describes approach for generating an unguessable, unique and human friendly resource identifiers.

 ## Rationale